 A portable generator is a great thing to have as backup power for winter power outages or a summer thunderstorm blackout.
 Some of the smaller models on our list, especially the portable inverter generators, are also quiet and portable enough to take on a camping trip or to an evening tailgating party.

-Hopefully with our help, you have an idea of what to look for in a portable generator and an idea of what they are capable of.
-Again, if you have any questions or are thinking of buying something else, such as a standby generator or portable inverter generator for your home, we have extensive resources and buying guides to make sure you get the best generator for your home and lifestyle.
+Hopefully you now have an idea of what the best portable generator for you will need to be capable of.
+Again, if you have any questions or are thinking of buying something else, such as a standby generator or inverter generator for your home, we have extensive resources and buying guides to make sure you see the best generators on the market for your home and lifestyle.

 - 1 Best Portable Generator Reviews